sentinel1909/jeff-mitchell-dev-v2/content/blog/2025/2025_01_04_keeping_you_guessing.md

 +++
-title = "Keeping You Guessing" description = "An article providing dmy take on the Guessing Game program from Chapter 2 of The Rust Book" date = 2025-01-04 authors = ["Jeff Mitchell"] draft = false
+title = "Keeping You Guessing" description = "An article providing my take on the Guessing Game program from Chapter 2 of The Rust Book" date = 2025-01-04 authors = ["Jeff Mitchell"] draft = false